creatorip1/sip-stack/README.md

 ## SIP Stack with sip server and middleware

-For creating the SIP stack along with middleware and SIP server using [cloudfomration template](cloudformation/Sip-stack-vpc-publisher-step-2.yaml).
+For creating the SIP stack along with middleware and SIP server using [cloudformation template](cloudformation/Sip-stack-vpc-publisher-step-2.yaml).

 Following are the prerequisite of creating before creating this stack
 -  Cloudformation stack role with admin rights